kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 type ResourceSliceSpec struct {
   ...

-  // CapacityPools defines a list of capacity pools, each of which
+  // SharedCounters defines a list of counter sets, each of which
-  // has a name and a list of capacities available in the pool.
+  // has a name and a list of counters available.
   //
-  // The names of the pools must be unique in the ResourceSlice.
+  // The names of the SharedCounters must be unique in the ResourceSlice.
   //
-  // The maximum number of pools is 32.
+  // The maximum number of SharedCounters is 32.
   //
   // +optional
-  // listType=atomic
+  // +listType=atomic
-  CapacityPools []CapacityPool
+  SharedCounters []CounterSet

   // Mixins defines the mixins available for devices and capacity pools
   // in the ResourceSlice.